Struggling to choose between a Breville or a DeLonghi espresso machine? Don't worry, you aren't the only one.

 Now that you know all about the Breville brand, let’s talk about Delonghi.

 The Delonghi Group is a collection of different companies that focus on manufacturing home appliances.

 In addition to the Delonghi name, this group also includes big brands like Kenwood, Braun, and NutriBullet.

-The Delonghi range of coffee machines is just as extensive as what Breville has to offer.
+The range of De'longhi machines is just as extensive as what Breville has to offer.
 In addition to drip coffee makers, Delonghi also offers automatic/manual espresso machines,

 Nespresso machines, all-in-one coffee brewers, and specialty coffee brewers.
 Here are some of the most popular Delonghi models: